dasisdormax/shim/README.md

 ## How to use

 Download the file shim.vim and copy it to `~/.vim/syntax/sh.vim`.
 Any shell files you open should now use SHIM's highlighting.
+No plugins required!